Kunj-Gami/HTML-Resources/Notes.md

-# Notes : HTML & HTML5
+# HTML & HTML5 Notes

 ## Basic Structure of HTML
 - **`<html>`**: Root element of an HTML document.